chengzhuzhang94/Local-Signal-Detection/README.md

 - `CZ_SPL_est.m`: created by Chengzhu Zhang, which takes a list of location (X, Y) and Triangulation information as input.
 The output contains two parts.
 The first output is values of associated Bernstein basis polynomials of degree d, while the second output is the list of order numbers indicating valid points that fall into the Triangulation.
 More details can be found in the comments contained in the file.

-- `update_p_b_hat_2.m`: created by Chengzhu Zhang, which takes unpenalized estimator "b_hat", design matrix "mat_Z", response "Z" and Triangulation related values as input, to calculate SCAD penalized estimator "p_b_hat".
+- `update_p_b_hat_2.m`: created by Chengzhu Zhang, which takes unpenalized estimator "`b_hat`", design matrix "`mat_Z`", response "`Z`" and Triangulation related values as input, to calculate SCAD penalized estimator "`p_b_hat`".
 This function is used for continuous response variable.

-- `update_p_b_hat_poisson.m`: created by Chengzhu Zhang, which takes unpenalized estimator "b_hat", design matrix "mat_Z", response "Z" and Triangulation related values as input, to calculate SCAD penalized estimator "p_b_hat".
+- `update_p_b_hat_poisson.m`: created by Chengzhu Zhang, which takes unpenalized estimator "`b_hat`", design matrix "`mat_Z`", response "`Z`" and Triangulation related values as input, to calculate SCAD penalized estimator "`p_b_hat`".
 This function is used for discrete response variable that follows a Poisson distribution.